-Control your channel and message better than any other company in the world.
-Not to mention the 1984 Super Bowl, Think Different and iPod silhouette advertising campaigns.
+They also have an impressive track record of controlling their channel and message better than any other company in the world.
+Examples include the 1984 Super Bowl, Think Different, and iPod silhouette advertising campaigns.
+Samsung is another example of a company that has mastered marketing.
 The Korean company has grown slowly and steadily to become one of the leading consumer electronics brands.

-It used to have annual strategy sessions where all its top executives could spend time with the best competitive products they faced, such as Sony (SNE), Nokia (NOK), Panasonic (PC) and Apple.
+They used to have annual strategy sessions where all their top executives could spend time with the best competitive products they faced, such as Sony (SNE), Nokia (NOK), Panasonic (PC) and Apple.
 Samsung avoided the traditional technology-driven Asian model and became a leader in the market.
-Marketing is the process of exploring, creating and delivering value to meet the needs of a target market in terms of goods and services; it potentially includes the selection of a target audience; the selection of certain attributes or themes to emphasize in advertising; the operation of advertising campaigns; the assistance of trade shows and public events; designing attractive products and packaging for buyers; defining conditions of sale, such as price, discounts, warranty and return policy; placing products in media or with people believed to influence the buying habits of others; agreements with retailers, distributors wholesalers, or resellers; and tries to create awareness, loyalty and positive feelings about a brand.
+Marketing is the process of exploring, creating, and delivering value to meet the needs of a target market in terms of goods and services.
+It involves selecting a target audience; selecting certain attributes or themes to emphasize in advertising; operating advertising campaigns; assisting with trade shows and public events; designing attractive products and packaging for buyers; defining conditions of sale such as price, discounts, warranty, and return policy; placing products in media or with people believed to influence buying habits; agreements with retailers, distributors, wholesalers, or resellers; and creating awareness, loyalty, and positive feelings about a brand.